suryapandian/metrics/metrics.training.md

 <aside class="notes">

 - go through dashboard: super parametrised - drills down to pods
-- show how to link
+- show how to link - THIS IS TABLE DEMO
 - contrast the 3 different types of links - table one superior
 - all can MAINTAIN CURRENT TIME
 - all can FORWARD VARIABLES